StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 With the help of the debug UI one can answer the following questions:
 * Is the anomaly detection service running?

+  The access to debug UI indicates that the service is running.

 * Can I see the status page? (ingress must be configured)

+  If debug UI is not accessible check if ingress is configured.

 * Can anomaly detection service reach StackState?

+  This can be verified by the **Top errors** and **Last stream polling results** sections of debug UI.
+  The errors there usually indicate connection problem.

 * Is anomaly detection service detecting anomalies?

 Besides that it allows to see various information about the scheduling progress, possible errors, ML models selected and job statistics.